xucong-zhang/ETH-XGaze/ckpt/readme.txt

-Put the pre-trained gaze estimation model here
+Updated model in this path